muellerberndt/obfuscation-metrics/README.md

 #### 2. Obfuscate control flow and data

 Program code and data can be transformed in unlimited ways - and indeed, the field of control flow and data obfuscation is highly diverse, with a large amount of research dedicated to both obfuscation and de-obfuscation.
 Deriving general rules as to what is considered *strong* obfuscation is not an easy task.
-Our working hypothesis that reverse engineering effort generally increases with program complexity, as long as no well-known automated de-obfuscation techniques for the particular transformation exists.
-Note that it is unrealistic to assume that *strong resiliency* against manual static/dynamic analysis can be proven in a scientifically sound way for a complex program.
-We merely attempt to define guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
-Ideally, experimental data can then be used to verify (or refute) the proposed metrics.

 Our assessment methods involves two steps: